whitemike889/app-gradle-plugin/USER_GUIDE.md

 | The behavior of the appengine-gradle-plugin has changed since v1.+; please see the [CHANGELOG](CHANGELOG.md) for a full list of changes.
 If you are having trouble using or updating your plugin, please file a [new issue](https://github.com/GoogleCloudPlatform/app-gradle-plugin/issues).|

 ## Applying the Plugin
-Include the plugin jar in your buildscript classpath and apply the appropriate Standard or Flexible plugin:
+Include the plugin jar in your buildscript classpath and apply the appropriate plugin:

 ```groovy
 buildscript {